pkejval/AddonUpdaterPy/readme.md

 ```

 ## Startup
-You can run console application directly from executable in "interactive mode".
+You can run application directly from executable in "console interactive mode".
 Progress will be output to console window.
-Updater stops when finished and shows summary about installed/updated/error numbers and waits for user interaction.
+Updater stops when finished and shows summary about installed/updated/error addons and waits for user interaction.

+### Automatic update
+Best usage scenario of this app is run it automatically from Windows Task Scheduler on every computer startup or user login.
-If you want to run application from script (Task Scheduler), just run it with **--script** or **-s** parameter.
+If you want to run application from script or Task Scheduler, just run it with **--script** or **-s** parameter.
+It will automatically close AddonUpdater window after work is done.

 ## Limitations
 * You can update addons in only one World of Warcraft installation at once.
 If you need update more, you need copy AddonUpdaterPy to separate folder and set its own "config.txt" file.